spr-networks/turtles-feb-2023/challenges/readme.txt

 # challenge 6

-t4.py see if you can talk to it on channel 10 & make it send you the flag. use this as psk to connect to the network & check the traffic
+t4.py see if you can talk to it on channel 10 & make it send you the flag. use this as psk to connect to the network

 iface: wlan4 or wlan5, channel: 10

+NOTE docker version is running on channel 5

 # tips
 🛸 Be patient, scapy load time can be slow